globus/globus-sdk-javascript/README.md

 #### CommonJS

 The CommonJS distribution is the `main` export of the package.
 It is intended for use in Node.js applications and environments that support the `require` statement.
+You can also explicitly use the `cjs` namespace to import a CommonJS entrypoint.

 ```js
 const transfer = require('@globus/sdk/cjs').transfer;